HEALTH CARE COST CONTAINMENT COUNCIL

 (iii) The demand for the proposed benefit from the public and the source and extent of opposition to mandating the benefit.

 (iv) All relevant findings bearing on the social impact of the lack of the proposed benefit.

 (v) Where the proposed benefit would mandate coverage of a particular therapy, the results of at least one professionally accepted, controlled trial comparing the medical consequences of the proposed therapy, alternative therapies and no therapy.

-(vi) Where the proposed benefit would mandate coverage of an additional class of practitioners, the result of at least one professionally accepted, controlled trial comparing the medical results achieved by the additional class of practitioners and those practitioners already covered by benefits.
+(vi) Where the proposed benefit would mandate coverage of an additional class of practitioners, the results of at least one professionally accepted, controlled trial comparing the medical results achieved by the additional class of practitioners and those practitioners already covered by benefits.

-(vii) the results of any other relevant research.
+(vii) The results of any other relevant research.